Azure/AVDSessionHostReplacer/README.md

 - **What happens if a deployment fails?**

     The Session host Replacer checks for failed deployments, if any are found it will NOT take any actions.
 You should clean up the failed deployment by deleting any resources created, Entra Devices, etc... and delete the failed deployment from the deployment history.

+- **The Session Host Replacer is failing, how can I get help?**

+    While this is a community project and we do not provide direct support, you can open an issue on GitHub and we will do our best to help you.
+Please make sure to include the logs of failed run by going to FunctionApp > timerTrigger1 > Invocations.
+Or manually run from Code+Test and copy the logs.

 ## Contributing